0x4248/jsonproject/README.md

 ## Usage

 ### Initialize
-To initialize a new project, run `jsonproject init`.
+To initialize a new project, run `python -m jsonproject init`.
 This will walk you through the process of creating a new project.

 jsonproject will ask you for the following information:
 - Project name